sganapavarapu1/k8s-training-jan2019/modules/containers.md

     docker run -it -p 3000:80 -v /tmp/html:/var/www/html --name test custom_nginx_image
     ```

-1. Use cloud shell web preview, and update port to 3000, or you can use split window like we did above and run `curl http://localhost:3000/info.php`.
+1. Web preview will not work for this because of some redirects, so run `curl http://localhost:3000/info.php`.
 This should verify that nginx and php is working.

 When creating Dockerfiles there are [several best practices](https://docs.docker.com/v17.09/engine/userguide/eng-image/dockerfile_best-practices/) which should always be followed.